-MagicQ has included Pixel Mapping capability for over 8 years.
+MagicQ has included Pixel Mapping capability for over a decade.
 Now the rich feature set is extended even further with 3D Pixel Mapping, enabling easy control of LED ceilings, chandeliers and other 3D LED objects.

 MagicQ now includes a library of simple-to-use 3D effects which can be added on top of the existing 2D effects.
 Additional pixelmapping layers can also be used to modulate in 3D by controlling the offset and width of the 2D FX - stunning 3D effects can be created very quickly.